 Chronic stress: With chronic stress, the stressor does not go away.
 An ongoing difficult job or school situation, or ongoing relationship issues are all examples of chronic stress.
 In these situations, the stressor remains for a long period of time and so does the body’s response to the stressor.
 The body continues to release stress-fighting chemicals, and the resulting continuous stimulation eventually overwhelms the body's immune system and causes it to stop responding correctly, which can cause problems, such as an increase in skin oil production and inflammation.
 Acne is an inflammatory disease that is associated with increased skin oil levels, so anything which causes inflammation and/or increased skin oil production can theoretically aggravate acne.

 It is still unclear exactly how stress affects acne, but based on what we know about the impact of stress on the skin’s immune system, we can infer that chronic stress may cause an adverse effect on acne.
-The following study shows that using techniques to reduce stress may also help reduce acne.
+One study published in 2006 found that using techniques to reduce stress may also help reduce acne.2

-Stress-related Neurotransmitters and Hormones Liked to Increased Skin Oil Production and Inflammation
+Stress-related Neurotransmitters and Hormones Linked to Increased Skin Oil Production and Inflammation

 Exactly which chemicals the body releases in response to stress may end up increasing sebum (skin oil) production, and thus worsening acne, remains a subject of study.
 For example, some neurotransmitters, such as substance P, may increase sebum production.
 Hormones released in response to stress, such as androgens (male hormones that are present in both males and females), corticotropin-releasing hormone, and α-melanocyte-stimulating hormone may also increase sebum production, and in turn aggravate acne.4

-Neurotransmitters: Let's have a look at two studies that look at the neutrotransmitter called substance P. As you will see, there is evidence that people with acne tend to have more substance P near skin oil glands, which may lead to increased skin oil production, and potentially more acne.
-But we also see that this could be either a cause or effect of acne.
+Neurotransmitters: Two studies have looked at the neutrotransmitter called substance P in acne sufferers.
+Both studies found evidence that people with acne tend to have more substance P near skin oil glands, which may lead to increased skin oil production, and potentially more acne.
+But the second study suggests that this could be either a cause or effect of acne, as having acne can itself trigger stress.4,5

 A 2002 study in Experimental Dermatology tried to determine how the chemicals released by the nervous system might affect acne by looking at nerve fibers in the skin of acne patients.
 This study found that acne patients had more nerves that release substance P in close proximity to sebaceous glands (skin oil glands), than people who didn’t have acne.
 Substance P increases the expression of a molecule called neutral endopeptidase, which leads to an increase in sebum production.5